katydid/parser-go-proto/README.md

 		if fieldName != "myfield" {
 			continue
 		}
-		p.Down()
+		// Down traverse into the field, so we can get to the field value, which could be another message. p.Down()
-		if err := p.Next(); err != nil {
+		// Next should always be called after Down, since it needs to start parsing the first field. if err := p.Next(); err != nil {
 			if err == io.EOF {
 				break